-On joining the East Sussex Cricket League, the First XI gained promotion in four seasons, being most recently promoted to Division 2 in 2016, whilst the Seconds won Division 12 in 2011, Division 11 in 2012 and
+On joining the East Sussex Cricket League, the First XI gained promotion in its first four seasons, being most recently promoted to Division 2 in 2016, whilst the Seconds won Division 12 in 2011, Division 11 in 2012 and

-The club now has one senior Saturday XI, which will now be playing in the newly created Sussex League Division 6 East in the 2019 season.
+The club now has one senior Saturday XI, which will be playing in the Sussex League Division 7 East in the 2021 season.
 We also have a Mid-Week XI playing 20-20